expyriment/expyriment/documentation/sphinx/Installation.Linux.rst

 Debian, Ubuntu and derivatives
 -------------------------------

-There is a `Debian`_ package for Expyriment (``python-expyriment``) available.
+We provide a `Debian`_ package for Expyriment, called `python-expyriment``.

-The package is, for instance, part of the `NeuroDebian`_ software platform, which provides a large collection of neuroscience research software.
+The package can be installed, for instance, via `NeuroDebian`_ , a platform providing a large collection of neuroscience research software.
+For detailed instructions see:

-We therefore recommend to install Expyriment for Debian-based systems as instructed here: `Installing Expyriemtn via Neurodebian <http://neuro.debian.net/install_pkg.html?p=python-expyriment>`_
+`Installing Expyriment via Neurodebian <http://neuro.debian.net/install_pkg.html?p=python-expyriment>`_

 *Note*: If you have a previous version of Expyriment installed from source, please first uninstall the old version using the following command (replace *X*